adshares/adpay/docs/source/index.rst

     * campaign budget,
     * total events for this campaign in given period of time,
-    * individual event worth, which can calculated based on:
+    * individual event worth, which can be calculated based on:
         * event type,
         * user value,
         * human score.